cgspine/emo-public/README.md

 - permission: Request permission with tip.
 - network: Get network state and Trace network traffic.
 - js-bridge: js bridge for WebView.
+- report: data report.
+- config: use annotation and ksp to manage configs.
 - more libraries are on the way.

 # design principles